 These lights we kindle upon the miracles, the wonders, the salvations and on the battles which You performed for our ancestors in those days in this season, through Your holy priests.
 During all eights days of Chanukah, these lights are sacred.
-We are not permitted to make ordinary use of them, but to look at them, in order, express thanks and praise to Your great name for Your miracles, Your wonders and Your salvations.
+We are not permitted to make ordinary use of them, but to look at them, in order, to express thanks and praise to Your great name for Your miracles, Your wonders and Your salvations.

 Ha’nayrot Halalu reminds us that there are many extraordinary events within the celebration of Chanukah.
 There are the miracles, such as the single flask of oil lasting eight days instead of one.
 There are wonders, such as the fact that there remained even one single flask of pure olive oil still sealed by the High Priest.
 And there are salvations, such as the incredible courage of the small Jewish army to go into battle while so severely out-manned and their ability to overthrow the soldiers of the mighty Syrian-Greek empire.